jsgarvin/update_attribute_with_validations/README.md

 ----------------

 Admittedly, it is occasionally necessary to save some value regardless of whether or not the resultant object passes validations.
-Or, you just *know* that's it's safe and in your particular case there's a significant performance boost to be gained by skipping unnecessary validations.
+Or, you just *know* that it's safe and in your particular case there's a significant performance boost to be gained by skipping unnecessary validations.

 `update_attribute_without_validations(:attribute => value)` will not only get you what you need, but also comes